 - Independent thinking

 - Transfer of skills to other areas of study

-Skills learnt in the community of inquiry are transferable.
+Skills learned in the community of inquiry are transferable.
 Philosophy for children enables students to make bridges between the various things they learn, thus making the curriculum more meaningful to them.
 Both the co-operative skills and the thinking skills developed in Philosophy for Children contribute to improved social interactions and greater social responsibility.

 How could P4C fit into my school?

 Philosophy classes is best practiced as a regular part of the teaching week, though it can also be run as a special program with students of any age and ability.
 For example, in the primary school, one session per week can devoted to doing philosophy for children, at first with the purpose written materials, and then with carefully selected children’s literature or materials from other parts of the curriculum.
 Some teachers choose to do philosophy within their literacy programme.
 In the senior school, philosophy can take place within English, social studies, technology – almost any subject!
 Sessions can be based on stories or exercises from existing philosophy for children materials, or, once the class and the teacher are familiar with the processes of philosophical inquiry, on newspaper or magazine articles, political cartoons, movies, songs and on any current social issue.